rstudio-conf-2022/ggplot2-graphic-design/README.md

 ## Instructor

-Cedric Scherer is a graduated computational ecologist with a passion for design.
+Cédric Scherer is a graduated computational ecologist with a passion for design.
 After his PhD, he combined his expertise in analyzing and visualizing large data sets in R with his passion to become an independent data visualization designer and specialist.
 Cédric has created visualizations across all disciplines, purposes, and styles and regularly teaches data visualization principles, the R programing language, and ggplot2.
 Due to regular participation in social data challenges such as #TidyTuesday, he is now well known for complex and visually appealing figures, entirely made with ggplot2, that look as if they have been created with a vector design tool.

 -----